Branches and publishing in Nordcraft

 • Select your branch and click the Preview option

-• Share this preview link with others for feedback
+• You can share this preview link with others for feedback

 View changes

-When working in a branch, you can see all modifications compared to the main branch:
+When working in a branch, you can view all modifications made and compare them to the state of the main branch.

 • Click the View changes button in the bottom bar of the editor or in project details